-Acute immune related neuropathies are acute monophasic illnesses often preceded by infection that classically feature progressive, relatively symmetric, muscle weakness leading to flaccid paralysis with absent or depressed deep tendon reflexes1.
+Acute immune related neuropathies are acute monophasic illnesses often preceded by infection that classically feature rapidly progressive, relatively symmetric, muscle weakness leading to flaccid paralysis with absent or depressed deep tendon reflexes1.
 These neuropathies are also known as Guillain-Barré Syndrome (GBS) and its variants, including the Miller-Fisher variant.

 Epidemiology including risk factors and primary prevention